Metaswitch/chronos/doc/api.md

 #### Replicating a Timer Pop

-When one Chronos instance pops a timer it informs all other replicas of the timer by sending a PUT message (same JSON body as above) with the appropriate `sequnence-number` set.
-The receiving nodes should prepare to pop the timer at the next interval (if appropriate).
+When one Chronos instance pops a timer it informs all other replicas that it did by sending a PUT message (same JSON body as above) with the appropriate `start-time-delta` and `sequence-number` set.
+The receiving nodes should prepare to pop the timer at the end of the next interval.

 #### Replicating a Timer Deletion